Unit 5 - The History of Money

 With the discovery of gold at Sutter’s Mill in Coloma, CA in 1848, the amount of gold bullion in the U.S. increased substantially.
 This Act authorized the minting of two new gold coins–the gold dollar ($1) and the double eagle ($20).
 In 1791, Alexander Hamilton had proposed both a $1 silver coin and a $1 gold coin but the gold dollar was not struck until 1849, likely due to limited quantities of gold available in the U.S. prior to the discovery of gold in ‘49.
 The Act formally introduced a bi-metallic dollar.
 It also defined the acceptable variations in quality/fineness for each type of gold coin.

 The Coinage Act of 1857 removed the legal tender status of foreign-minted coins like the Spanish Dollar.
 Only coins minted by the U.S. Mint would be legal tender going forward.
-This gave the U.S. government full control (a monopoly) over the money supply.
-[7]
+It was a step toward a more centralized and standardized national currency.

 To finance the Civil War, U.S. President Abraham Lincoln issued unbacked, fiat currency called greenbacks–named for the green-colored ink used on the back of the note.